MCES10/VisionOS-Tab-Bar/README.md

 # VisionOS-Tab-Bar
 This is a basic tab bar template for visionOS and Includes lists and and placeholder text.
+This is NOT UIKIT.
 ## Requirments
 - VisionOS SDK
 - Xcode 15